 With VCO number four I changed the Octave potmeter for an octave switch, as an experiment.
 I used a 10 step rotary switch and I measured out a bunch of 10K resistors so I had 10 with the same resistance upto 10 Ohm accuracy.
 They were all 9K99.
 I soldered on the resistors in the way shown in the drawing below:

 So you get 5 Octaves up and 4 Octaves down with a 10 step switch.
-If you want -5/+5 you'll need a 11 step switch and I think they are rare ^___^.
+If you want -5/+5 you'll need a 11 step switch, which you can easily find on eBay.
 This is more than enough though.

 Now, this works but it is not the case that when you turn the switch you land on the exact same note as the previous Octave.
 To try and address that problem I exchanged the 10K resistor connected to -15V for a 10K multiturn potmeter, with a 2K resistor in series with it, going to -15V.
 Now it's not possible to tune it so it is spot on but I did manage to tune it so that each octave I go up, I can turn the Fine Tune one stripe up on the dial (decal) and I'm in tune.
 So you switch one Octave higher, you turn Finetune to the next stripe on the dial and you're bang on.
 And the same but backwards for switching down the octaves.
 This works well enough for me :) This will really only work well if you also have a hacked